Canon 1D X Mark III vs G9X Mark II

 The Canon 1D X Mark III and the Canon G9 X Mark II both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 1DX Mark III writes its imaging data to CFexpress cards, while the G9X Mark II uses SDXC cards.
+The 1DX Mark III writes its imaging data to CFexpress (type B) cards, while the G9X Mark II uses SDXC cards.
 The 1DX Mark III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the G9X Mark II only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D X Mark III and Canon PowerShot G9 X Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.